Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 * as a site admin, i need to manage the content of my site.

-* as a site user, i want to be able to veiw posts.
+* as a site user, i want to be able to view posts.

 * as a site user, i want to be able to create posts.